Tachyonic-hash/dusk-varint/README.md

 integer each -- divide the resulting benchmark time by 16 in order to have a rough estimate of time per operation.
 The integers are very large, so the results represent the worst case.

-## Crate

-If you use Tokio v0.2 and you use the asynchronous types in this crate (feature `tokio_async`), you may be interested in the `v2.0` branch.
-It is still maintained with the occasional fix for edge cases and depends on Tokio v0.2.

-## FixedInt

-`FixedInt` casts integers to bytes by either copying the underlying memory or performing a transmutation.
-The encoded values use machine endianness (little-endian on x86).

 ## VarInt